-Objective 1 - Residential areas will be designated on the basis of dwelling unit densities, that is the number of units per net acre.
+Objective 1 - Except as otherwise directed by State law, residential areas will be designated on the basis of dwelling unit densities, that is the number of units per net acre.
 A net acre accounts for an estimated amount of developed land normally used for public rights of way.
 For purposes of this plan, it is estimated that 25% is consumed by right of way resulting in 32,670 square feet for development.